 Before you begin working your way to foreign language fluency, it helps to understand the culture behind the language you’re learning.
 After all, language exists to help a group of people express their ideas and beliefs.
 Spain is an old country with a rich history and culture.
 As you begin your Spanish language program, gaining a strong grasp on this history, the values, and the etiquette will help you rapidly achieve success.
 In particular, Spanish speaking nations value family, cherishing the close relationship with children often living at home well into adulthood.

 While Latin America and Spain are known for their men, at the heart of each family, it is a mother or a grandmother who is holding everything together.
-Things are changing over the years, but in most of the regions, the women oversee most of the activities in a home [What Is the Typical Spanish Home Like?], including cooking, childcare, and cleaning.
+Things are changing over the years, but in most of the regions, the women oversee most of the activities in a home, including cooking, childcare, and cleaning.
 This is irrespective of the fact that some women have full time jobs.
 The family budget might also be managed by a woman.
 This includes paying family bills, shopping, and organizing family events.

 This is a culture that spans back generations.
 The tradition was established because most fathers had to work away from their families for long periods, coming home only on special occasions.
 Their dedication to Our Lady of Guadalupe, a symbol they also refer to as Holy Mother, is an indication of the way they revere mothers and women figures in the country.